stephengold/Minie/README.md

         bas.setDebugAxisLineWidth(0f); // solid arrows

+#### Customizing the materials

-By default, Minie visualizes collision shapes using single-sided wireframe materials:
+By default, Minie visualizes the shapes of collision objects using single-sided wireframe materials:

  + yellow for any collision object without contact response,